Kirsty Blackman

-Kirsty Ann Blackman (née West; born 20 March 1986) is a Scottish National Party (SNP) politician serving as the Member of Parliament (MP) for Aberdeen North since 2015.
+Kirsty Blackman (née West; born 20 March 1986) is a Scottish National Party (SNP) politician serving as the Member of Parliament (MP) for Aberdeen North since 2015.

-Blackman was re-elected in 2017 and 2019 and currently serves as the SNP Spokesperson for the Cabinet Office.
-She was previously the SNP Spokesperson for the Treasury from 2017 to 2019, the SNP Deputy Westminster Leader from 2017 to 2020, and the SNP Spokesperson for Work and Pensions from March to December 2022.
+Blackman was re-elected in 2017, 2019 and 2024. and currently serves as the SNP Chief Whip, previously serving as Spokesperson for the Cabinet Office, Spokesperson for the Treasury from 2017 to 2019, the SNP Deputy Westminster Leader from 2017 to 2020, and the SNP Spokesperson for Work and Pensions from March to December 2022.

 Early life

 Blackman was educated at Robert Gordon's College after winning a scholarship.
 She matriculated at the University of Aberdeen to study medicine, but later dropped out.

 She first entered politics when she was elected to Aberdeen City Council as an SNP councillor in the Hilton/Stockethill ward, in the Aberdeen North constituency in the 2007 Aberdeen City Council election topping the poll in her ward with 1,761 first preferences.
 Her brother, John West, was also elected for the Hazlehead/Ashley/Queens Cross ward in the same election.
-She was re-elected in 2012 Aberdeen City Council election with 823 first preferences taking the second seat in the ward She then became the Convener of the SNP group in Aberdeen City Council.
+She was re-elected in 2012 Aberdeen City Council election with 823 first preferences taking the second seat in the ward.
+She then became the Convener of the SNP group in Aberdeen City Council.